ual-cci/Creative-JavaScript-Crash-Course/README.md

 https://ual.cloud.panopto.eu/Panopto/Pages/Sessions/List.aspx#folderID=%22b00f90ac-13c1-45e1-81e3-af2a00a18a6b%22

 You can code along with these, and refer to the below examples if you need help getting them to work.
+Thanks to Louis McCallum and Tom Lynch for migrating these!

 ## Project: Creating a JavaScript Canvas
 https://mimicproject.com/code/9ef19ff5-d582-4b95-50eb-ea21a63dfb64